Island Guide

 Further south, a couple more places to eat can be found near the Post Office and a couple of dirt tracks lead from the main road towards the sea.
 There used to be a handful of budget bungalow resorts down here but they have now closed.

-The two remaining highlights of this shopper’s paradise are the Lotus and Big C supermarkets.
+The remaining highlight of this shopper’s paradise is the Big C supermarket.
 Lotus was the first large supermarket on the island and Big C followed a year later.
-Both have cheap in-house bakeries, good selections of fruit & vegetables plus some imported goodies.
-I prefer Big C, as it’s brighter inside and the staff seem fairly interested in doing their jobs.
-Lotus has an air of desperation about it.
+Lotus closed in 2024.
+But Big C has a cheap in-house bakery, good selections of fruit & vegetables plus some imported goodies.

-One reason why you may want to visit Pearl beach is for a cocktail and meal at ‘Saffron On the Sea’ – one of the nicest seafront restaurants on Koh Chang.
+Another beachfront spot that’s been popular for many years is the restaurant at ‘Saffron On the Sea’ .
 There are only half a dozen tables, some undercover and some under the stars.
-Plus, an open kitchen, good food, lovely peaceful setting, friendly owners and no loud music.
+Plus, good food, peaceful setting and no loud music.

-Finally, in late 2019, Le Jaojom , a new beachfront coffeeshop / bistro opened on Pearl Beach.
+Finally, in late 2019, Le Jaojom , a beachfront coffeeshop / bistro opened on Pearl Beach.
 It’s a very Instagram worthy place which also has excellent smoothies, coffee and, in the evening, cocktails.
 The building is a bamboo structure with a large glass walled aircon seating area plus a covered terrace.
 These face a garden which opens to the sea.
 Very nicely done and well worth visiting.
-At present there’s just a limited food menu, aside from some delicious cakes and high calorie desserts.
+There’s also a good food menu, go for the Tasting Menu rather than a la carte.
+You’ll be able to try more things and it’s good value for money.

 Hotels on Pearl beach